thephoeron/LLTHW/book/1-01-02-more-detail.md

 An evaluated list expression has syntactically and semantically meaningful positions.
 Remember, lists are implemented as Cons-Cells.
 So the *car* of an evaluated list has to be a valid *operator*; the *cdr* of the evaluated list is itself a list of arguments to the operator called *parameters*.
 In other words, the operator always comes first, and is not infixed between arguments, as would be the case in algebraic notation.
 This is called "Polish Prefix Notation".

 For example, say you want to add together a list of numbers.
-Normally, you would think to write this: `1 + 2 + 3 + 4 + 5 = 15`, but in Lisp you would write:
+Normally, you would think to write this: `1 + 2 + 3 + 4 + 5 = 15`, infixing the operators between the arguments; but in Lisp you would write:

 ```lisp
 * (+ 1 2 3 4 5)